 [Central : 15km S of Camerino]

-famed for antique furniture restoration and, as well as many workshops outside the walls, there are several shops here to browse around.
-At the far end of the town, the sumptuous Church of San Biagio, decked out
+The town is famed for antique furniture restoration and, as well as many workshops outside the walls, there are several shops here to browse around.
+At the far end of the town, the sumptuous Church of San

-in perfect neo-classical style, seems almost too grand for a place as unassuming as this.
-The town's other claim to fame is the Marche's only bust to the composer Verdi, which stands outside the theatre in
+Biagio, decked out in perfect neo-classical style, seems almost too grand for a place as unassuming as this.
+The town's other claim to fame is the Marche's only bust to the composer Verdi, which stands outside

 [Central : 10km W of Macerata ; 10km NE of Tolentino]